Sequential Learning in the Dense Associative Memory: Literature Review

 Robins investigated a more explicit form of rehearsal, looking at feed-forward neural networks with new tasks alongside items from previous tasks.
 Of particular interest are the variations on rehearsal studied.
 Sweep rehearsal \citep{Robins1993} involves rapidly updating the items rehearsed from some larger buffer of previous task items, which should provide a constant error signal for the new task every batch, while the rehearsal error signal is effectively smoothed out over many batches.
 Robins found this resulted in better sequential learning performance when using sweep rehearsal compared to traditional buffer rehearsal.
-However, it was also found that in feed-forward networks the learned behavior was to ``pass-through'' items rather than specifically learning the task items, limiting the usefulness of these techniques for sequential learning.
+However, it was also found that as the number of items became large the learned behavior was to ``pass-through'' items rather than learning a representation, limiting the usefulness of these techniques for sequential learning.
 Pseudorehearsal \citep{Robins1995} is another variation of rehearsal based techniques, where buffer items are not sampled from previous tasks but instead from the network itself.
-Pseudorehearsal is described at length in Section \ref{Section:Methods}, but effectively alleviates catastrophic forgetting without requiring access to previous task data by probing the network with random inputs and using the resulting output as a buffer item --- something that has been proposed to model the function of dreaming in memory consolidation in the human brain.
+Pseudorehearsal is described in Section \ref{Section: Methods}, and discussed in depth in Appendix \ref{Appendix: Methods}, but effectively alleviates catastrophic forgetting without requiring access to previous task data by probing the network with random inputs and using the resulting output as a buffer item --- something that has been proposed to model the function of dreaming in memory consolidation in the human brain.
 Later Robins and McCallum moved from feed-forward networks to the Hopfield network \citep{Robins1998}.
 In particular, rehearsal based mechanisms were implemented in the Hopfield network, and for the first time sequential learning in a batched environment was studied in the Hopfield network (in contrast to list learning, such as in \citep{Burgess1991}).
 Using the thermal perceptron learning rule \citep{Frean1992} rather than the Hebbian learning rule (which, as discussed above, implements sequential learning inherently), Robins and McCallum are able to push past the performance caps previously set by the low network capacity associated with Hebbian learning, and find that catastrophic forgetting still occurs but now in a similar fashion to feed-forward networks; later batches ``wipe out'' earlier ones.
 Robins and McCallum also showed that pseudorehearsal improved the sequential learning performance of the Hopfield network, particularly when the generated items are representative of the actual task items.